Your Complete Guide to Claddagh Rings – History, Meaning and Types (with Images)

 Typical Claddagh Ring Design.
 See this here.

 The actual origins of the Claddagh ring are a little hazy.
 There are several different versions of the story of how the design was created.
-Here are three:
+Here are three of the most well-known:

 1. Margaret Joyce